leegengyu/vulnhub-box-walkthrough/hackinos-1.md

 * Since we have confirmed our ability to upload and open an image file onto the web server, we can then upload a malicious file and open it to gain a reverse shell on the web server.
 * We will use [php-reverse-shell](https://github.com/pentestmonkey/php-reverse-shell) by pentestmonkey.
 After cloning the git repository, open `php-reverse-shell.php` and change the values at lines 49 and 50, which is the IP address and port number respectively of our Kali VM.
 Use `ifconfig` to find out the former and just insert any number that you would like for the latter, so long as it is not already being used by another service.
 I will be using port 3000 here.
 * However, recall that our file type is restricted to only .png or .gif.
 One way that servers prevent shells from being uploaded is to restrict the file types of files that users can upload.
 Nonetheless, we can bypass this limitation by adding the text `GIF89a` or `GIF98` to the start of php-reverse-shell.php.
-* Note: Adding the allowed file extensions to our malicious file, e.g. malicious.php.png or malicious.php.gif does not work because the file type check is done by examining the file MIME (way to identify files according to nature and format) type, and not by splicing the entire string to get the file type.
+* Note: Adding the allowed file extensions to our malicious file, e.g. `malicious.php.png` or `malicious.php.gif` does not work because the file type check is done by examining the file MIME (way to identify files according to nature and format) type, and not by splicing the entire string to get the file type.
-* After adding the text, upload the file (we have now bypassed the file extension filter) and then rinse and repeat using `wfuzz` as done previously to obtain the file name of our shell code.
+* After adding the text, upload `php-reverse-shell.php` (we have now bypassed the file extension filter) and then rinse and repeat using `wfuzz` as done previously to obtain the file name of our shell code: `wfuzz -w MD5HashesList.txt --sc 200 http://localhost:8000/uploads/FUZZ.php`.
 Mine is `6263d635867b1da16ef04b5d419a6fed`.
 * Before we open the malicious file on the web server which will initiate the connection back to our Kali VM at port 3000 (or whichever other port you used), we have to `nc` listener on our Kali VM: `nc -l -p 3000`.
 * `-l` is used to specify that nc listens to an incoming connection rather than initiating a connection to a remote host. `-p` is to specify the port number. `-v` can also be added if you would like a more verbose output, such as having the message that says that the listener is listening after running the command, versus no such message, i.e. nc is silently waiting.
 * After running that command, we now have a reverse shell on the vulnerable web server, as user `www-data`: